Art intervention: Legacy

 "Fountain" was named in 2004 as the world's most influential work of art that opened the door to modern art.

 Duchamp also foresaw several trends in art and society with revolutionary concepts such as "I have forced myself to contradict myself in order to avoid conforming to my own taste" and that he "preferred breathing rather than working" He chose indifference to good or bad taste selection criteria for his readymades.

 As the head of the hanging committee Duchamp displayed an egalitarian propensity in his alphabetical hanging criteria at the 1917 Society of Independents exhibition.
 Because his deliberate testing of the segregation between artist created objects and the readymade object with his "Fountain" the board voted to reject it so Duchamp and his patron Walter Arensberg resigned their board seats.

-Along with these concepts and his notion that the artist does not act in isolation and it takes the viewer to complete the work of art he profoundly foresaw the boundary breaking art movements such as Conceptual Art, Happenings, Land Art, Relational Aesthetics, Intervention art and much more.
+Along with these concepts and his notion that the artist does not act in isolation, and it takes the viewer to complete the work of art, he foresaw the art movements such as Conceptual Art, Happenings, Land Art, Relational Aesthetics, Intervention art and more.

 The 1960s heralded many such boundary shattering social movements such as the Sexual revolution, The environmental movement, followed by the Occupy and the MeToo movement along with an "aesthetic revolution".

 Duchamp developed an almost allergic reaction to polemic thinking preferring the third way of "indifference" to "even" out "good" and "bad" taste.
 His chess book was called "Opposition and sister squares reconciled".
 In 1966 summarizing his own legacy (and perhaps pointing to the direction of art returning to the real world, not unlike his "reciprocal readymade") Duchamp said his life's work amounted to "Using painting, using art, to create a modus vivendi, a way of understanding life; that is, for the time being, of trying to make my life into a work of art itself, instead of spending my life creating works of art in the form of paintings or sculptures."

 In 2023 Boris Eldagsen won the Sony World Photography Awards admitting he used Artificial Intelligence to create his image.

 In his book "The Cubist Painters" Guillaume Apollinaire prophesized that Marcel Duchamp, being as detached from aesthetic preoccupations, may in future reconcile art and the people.